Alan Trejo Player Props: Rockies vs. Brewers

 - Trejo is hitting .214 with three doubles and two walks.

-- In nine of 22 games this season (40.9%), Trejo has reached base safely via hit, and that includes multiple hits twice.
+- In nine of 22 games this year (40.9%), Trejo has reached via hit, and that includes multiple hits twice.

 - Trejo has driven in a run in four games this season (18.2%), including one multiple-RBI game.

-- He has scored a run in three of 22 games so far this season.
+- He has scored in three games this year (13.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.